 No Machine to Specification Listed

 Many vehicles no longer provide a machine to specification.
-This does not mean the rotor is not serviceable.
-Most of these rotors are allowed to be machined to the discard specification.
-This is not a practical procedure in a shop environment.
+However, this does not mean the rotor is not serviceable.
+In fact, most of these rotors are allowed to be machined to the discard specification.
+Though possible, it is not a practical procedure in a shop environment.
 This is especially true in the states where there are safety inspections performed.
-It is possible to perform a brake job and have the vehicle fail a state inspection only a couple of months after the brake job.
+For instance, it is possible to perform a brake job and have the vehicle fail a state inspection only a couple of months later.

-Figure 20.1 shows an example of this.
-In this example no machine to specification is given.
-Instead a “NS“ is listed.
+The chart below shows an example of this.
+In the image no machine to specification is given.
+Instead “NS“ is listed.
 The “NS” is short for “Not supplied by manufacturer”.

-In this case the machine to is calculated by added .015” to the discard specification provided.
-In the case of the 98 to 2000 Mountaineer the discard listed is .980”.
-Adding .015” to this would yield a machine to thickness of .995”.
+In this case, the machine to is calculated by adding .015” to the discard specification provided.
+In the case adding .015” to this would yield a machine to thickness of .995”.

-In Figure 20.2, no discard specification is given.
+In the chart below, no discard specification is given.
 Instead a footnote number is listed.
-The footnote listed is number 2 which can be found at the end of the make section.
+In particular, the footnote listed is number 2 which can be found at the end of the make section.
 Footnote 2 says:

 “Discard when thickness is smaller than the minimum machining specification”

-This means the discard and machine to specification are the same number.
+As a result, the discard and machine to specification are the same number.
 This would not be practical for the customer.
-If the rotor were machined down to the machine to it would go beyond service in a very short period of time.
-Another brake inspection or a state inspection would result in the rotor being under specifications after just being serviced.
-The industry has adopted the position of creating a revised machine to specification by adding .015” to the number provided.
+For example, if the rotor were machined down it would go beyond service in a very short period of time.
+Consequently, another brake inspection would result in the rotor being under specifications.
+Because of this the industry has adopted creating a revised machine to specification by adding .015” to the number provided.
 In the case of the 2001-99 Cougar the machine to listed is .874”.
-Adding .015” to it will bring the revised machine to up to .889”.
+So, adding .015” to it will bring the revised machine to up to .889”.
 This is number you would use to determine whether the rotor can be machined or not.
 The .015” allows for normal rotor wear during the life of the friction material.